 For each assumed seroprofile, if the initial mass campaign already includes children aged 9 months-14 years, including women aged 15-35 years did not increase predictions of the numbers of CRS cases averted.
 This follows from the relatively low force of infection assumed before vaccination is introduced for Vietnam, so that an initial campaign among children aged 9 months-14 years is predicted to reduce transmission to low levels in the population.
 Subsequently introducing routine vaccination for children aged 9 months is predicted to sustain the reduced levels of transmission and CRS incidence.
-Such situations are unlikely to occur if there is much more ongoing transmission than we have assumed here.
+However, in settings in which there is more ongoing transmission than we have assumed in our analyses, routine vaccination of children aged 9 months alone is unlikely to lead to sustained reductions in the CRS incidence.
+Therefore, it would be important to introduce vaccination of adolescent girls at the same time as vaccination of children aged 9 months, in order to prevent increases in the CRS incidence.

 Our analyses support the vaccination strategy that is planned from 2014 in Vietnam, showing that introducing routine vaccination of children aged 9 months, with an initial campaign targeting children aged 9 months-14 years could result in sustained reductions in the CRS incidence, if the age-specific proportion of individuals that are susceptible to rubella matches that in Central Vietnam.
 Our findings are likely to be relevant for other countries, who, with GAVI Alliance support, are considering introducing rubella vaccination.
-Under some circumstances, this strategy may lead to more CRS cases occurring by 2050 than that without vaccination.
-It is therefore important for countries considering introducing rubella vaccination to collect seroprevalence data before doing so, to understand the existing epidemiology of rubella and the potential impact of vaccination.
+The reduction in the force of infection following the introduction of vaccination leads to a reduced opportunity for exposure to infection.
+As a result, an increased proportion of women can reach child-bearing age still susceptible to infection, unless they have been vaccinated.
+If the vaccination coverage is sub-optimal, an increase in the proportion of women reaching child-bearing age still susceptible can be accompanied by an increase in the number of new infections among women of child-bearing age, and therefore an increase in the CRS incidence.
+If this occurs, introducing routine vaccination of children aged 9 months, with an initial campaign targeting children aged 9 months-14 years may lead to more CRS cases occurring by 2050 than that without vaccination.
+It is therefore important for countries that are considering introducing rubella vaccination to collect seroprevalence data before introducing rubella vaccination, to understand the existing epidemiology of rubella and the potential impact of vaccination.

 Acknowledgments